Yao Chen: Activism

 In 2012, Yao was named the UNHCR's Honorary Patron for China and has visited refugees in places including the Philippines, Thailand, Somalia, Sudan and Ethiopia.
 The number of her Weibo followers during the visit increased dramatically.
 In 2013, she was named the first UNHCR goodwill ambassador in China.
 Yao was among the recipients of the 2016 Crystal Award for her work on behalf of the U.N. refugee agency in raising awareness of the world refugee crisis.
 The same year, she was selected as one of the "Young Global Leaders" in 2016 by the World Economic Forum.
 Yao was also awarded the Top Influence Award at the You Bring Charm to the World award ceremony.
 For Yao’s works and impacts in Asia and the world, she was received 2023 Asia Game Changer Award from Asia Society.

 Endorsements

 In 2018, Yao was selected as brand ambassador for Italian fashion house Etro.

 In 2021, Yao Chen joined actress Charlize Theron and prima-ballerina Misty Copeland as brand ambassadors for Breitling, dubbed the Breitling Spotlight Squad.

 Since 2021, Italian jeweller Pomellato has announced Yao as its Chinese Brand Ambassador.

 Personal life

 In 2004, Yao married college sweetheart and Chinese actor Ling Xiaosu.
 They divorced in 2011.

 Yao married cinematographer Cao Yu in November 2012.
 She gave birth to their son in 2013, and three years later, she gave birth to their daughter.
+On March 16, 2026, Yao announced on Weibo that she had divorced Cao many years ago.